Understanding Company Incorporation and Business Setup in Senegal

 Taxes

 The corporate tax here is 30%.
-Plus, the foreign companies operating in Uganda may be subject to an additional 10% withholding tax on branch profits remitted abroad.
-An additional 18% may also be applicable, but only under certain situations.
+Plus, foreign companies operating in Uganda may be subject to an additional 10% withholding tax on remittances of branch profits abroad.
+A further 18% may also apply, but only under certain circumstances.

 Limited Sector

-Do keep in mind that some businesses are off limits for foreigners in Senegal such as telecommunications, broadcasting, air transport, defence, security, mining, oil and gas, water, and electricity.
-There can be some exceptions, foreigners can own a smaller portion of shares in a company, but the majority of shares must be held by Senegalese.
+Do keep in mind that some businesses are off-limits to foreigners in Senegal, including telecommunications, broadcasting, air transport, defence, security, mining, oil and gas, water, and electricity.
+There can be exceptions: foreigners can own a smaller share of a company’s shares, but Senegalese must hold the majority.

 Office in Senegal

-To establish a business presence in Senegal, you have the option to either lease an office space or utilise a virtual office service, which provides a physical address without the necessity of renting dedicated premises.
+To establish a business presence in Senegal, you can either lease office space or utilise a virtual office service, which provides a physical address without the need to rent dedicated premises.

 If You Need an Extra Hand…

 Plus, 3E Accounting’s services have 24/7 help, so you can always fall back on us – and we’ll catch you.
-Let us step in to significantly ease the process and assist you in establishing a thriving business in Senegal’s vibrant and promising market.
-For more information on how to get started, contact us.
+Let us step in to significantly streamline the process and help you establish a thriving business in Senegal’s vibrant, promising market.
+For more information on getting started, contact us.

 Company Incorporate in Senegal